The Marianna Brown Dietrich College of Humanities and Social Sciences

 Students who fail a required course must repeat and pass it (or take and successfully complete another approved course that fulfills the requirement).
 If a failed course is a prerequisite to more advanced course work within a particular course sequence, the failed course must in general be repeated before moving on to the higher level course.
-Exception: Dietrich College freshman seminars may not be repeated, or replaced by a second seminar.
-Dietrich College students who do not successfully complete their freshman seminar must select and successfully complete an additional course from one of the college's general education categories.
+Exception: Dietrich College students who do not successfully complete their first-year seminar will be registered for another first-year seminar if space is available.
+If space is not available, these students must select and successfully complete an additional course from one of the college's general education categories.

 Failed courses that are repeated and passed, or courses that are passed but repeated in order to obtain a higher grade, are all included and remain on the student's record and are included in calculating the student's QPA.
 Students who repeat a course that they have already passed will not be able to apply the second set of units for the course toward graduation requirements.

 An internship-for-credit is a supervised, professional work experience with clear links to a student's academic program, performed primarily or totally outside of a regular course structure, and for which a student earns academic credit.
 Students doing an internship for academic credit must be registered through the academic department of the faculty member supervising the internship, and must register for the internship course during the term (including the summer) when the internship work is being performed.
 There is no additional tuition charge for credit-bearing internships that are taken during the academic year.
 Students registered for internships during the summer will be billed for tuition at the per-unit rate set by the university.

 To receive academic credit, the internship:

 - must conform to the criteria for internships-for-credit set by the National Association of Colleges and Employers and the U.S. Department of Labor